DoubangoTelecom/ultimateMICR-SDK/samples/c++/recognizer/README.md

 recognizer \
       --image <path-to-image-with-to-process> \
       [--assets <path-to-assets-folder>] \
+      [--format <format-for-dtection:e13b/cmc7/e13b+cmc7>] \
       [--tokenfile <path-to-license-token-file>] \
       [--tokendata <base64-license-token-data>]
 ```
 Options surrounded with **[]** are optional.
 - `--image` Path to the image(JPEG/PNG/BMP) to process.
 You can use default image at [../../../assets/images/e13b_1280x720.jpg](../../../assets/images/e13b_1280x720.jpg).
 - `--assets` Path to the [assets](../../../assets) folder containing the configuration files and models.
 Default value is the current folder.
+- `--format` Defines the MICR format to enable for the detection.
+Use `e13b` to look for E-13B lines only and `cmc7` for CMC-7 lines only.
+To look for both, use `e13b+cmc7`.
+For performance reasons you should not use `e13b+cmc7` unless you really expect the document to contain both E-13B and CMC7 lines.
+Default: `e13b+cmc7`.
 - `--tokenfile` Path to the file containing the base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.
 - `--tokendata` Base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.